RAF Habbaniya: History

-The airbase was bombed in Operation Kaman 99 on the second day of the Iran–Iraq War, just after the Iraqi invasion of Iran.
+The airbase was bombed by the Islamic Republic of Iran Air Force in Operation Kaman 99 on the second day of the Iran–Iraq War, just after the Iraqi invasion of Iran.

 Tom Cooper's book Arab MiG-19 and MiG-21 Units in Combat describes Habbaniya as a base for Mikoyan-Gurevich MiG-21s by 1990.

 RAF Hospital Habbaniya

 As part of the treaty of 1930, the RAF were required to withdraw from Hinaidi and Mosul, so the hospital at Hinaidi was also relocated to Habbaniya in 1937 with 500 beds.
 Sometimes referred to as No. 6 RAF Hospital, it operated as a general hospital until 1956, being downgraded to a station hospital until 1958.
 In 1942, the commanding officer of the hospital, Group Captain Gerard Hanly, was killed in an aircraft crash.

 Current use

 According to the Federation of American Scientists the site was used to produce Mustard gas (a chemical weapon).
-The site was built in 1983–84.
-The factory produced the gas for use against Iran in the Iran–Iraq War.
+The production site was built in 1983–84 and provided the gas used in the Iran–Iraq War.
 The factory produced 60–80 tonnes per year.
 Alwan Hassoun Alwan al-Abousi was Base Commander 1985-1988.

 After 2003, the former British airfield was used by both the United States Armed Forces and the New Iraqi Army as a forward operating base, and is now known as Camp Habbaniyah.
 From this outpost, combat operations are run from the outskirts of Fallujah to the outskirts of Ramadi.
-Since 2006 Camp Habbaniyah has grown into a Regional Training and Regional Support Center as well as the headquarters for the Iraqi Army 1st Division.
-On going Coalition and Iraqi construction projects have revitalised much of the base.
+Since 2006, Camp Habbaniyah has grown into a Regional Training and Regional Support Center as well as the headquarters for the Iraqi Army 1st Division.
+Ongoing Coalition and Iraqi construction projects have revitalised much of the base.

-In December 2008, the U.S. Army and all civilian contractors, less twelve contractors from MPRI, departed Camp Habbaniyah.
+In December 2008, the U.S. Army and all civilian contractors, including less than twelve contractors from MPRI, departed Camp Habbaniyah.
 U.S. Marines had stayed behind to provide the Iraqi Army with additional perimeter security until a time TBD.

 On 16 April 2009, a suicide-bomber dressed as an Iraqi 1st Lieutenant detonated a bomb among a group of Iraqi soldiers at a canteen.

-In 2015, Habbaniya was a base for Shia militias, the Iraqi army and its American trainers, in their ongoing campaign against ISIS.
+In 2015, Habbaniya was a base for Shia militias, the Iraqi Army and its American trainers, in their ongoing campaign against ISIS.

 289 British and Commonwealth personnel, along with women, children and babies, remain buried in the Commonwealth War Graves Commission (CWGC) cemetery in Habbaniya.
 The register of those buried is held by the RAF Habbaniya Association.
 In 2019, the site was renovated and 289 replacement Portland stone grave markers were installed.